You’ve made the same resolution three years in a row.

 Not a promise.
 A receipt.

-Proof the idea left your head and hit reality.
+Proof the idea left the head and hit reality.

-This January, you are faced with the same two options in front of you.
+This January, you are at the same crossroads.

 Make another resolution — the fourth, the fifth, the tenth — and feel the familiar optimism before February takes it.